StringCare/AndroidLibrary/README.md

 Installation
 ------------

-Put [AndroidStringObfuscator.jar](https://github.com/efraespada/AndroidStringObfuscator/raw/master/sample/AndroidStringObfuscator.jar) on the app's module folder, next to `build.gradle` file and `build` folder.
+Put [AndroidStringObfuscator.jar](https://github.com/efraespada/AndroidStringObfuscator/raw/master/AndroidStringObfuscator.jar) in the root of the project.

 #### Gradle